Changissnz/selfinterest/README.md

 This is an artificial axiom for some human beings, and recognized by other human beings as a principle by their interpreting of the statement as something firmly rooted for the correctness of achieving the objective, greater production.
-How would the human being, one that finds it in themself to be a worker for greater production and have obedience that signifies loyalty to their organization, think about themself if they perceived their self as an automatic agent?
+How should the human being, one that finds it in themself to be a worker for greater production and have obedience that signifies loyalty to their organization, think about themself if they perceived their self as an automatic agent?
 Surveying